Denny, Falkirk

 Denny (an Daingneach) is a town in the Falkirk council area of Scotland.
 Historically in Stirlingshire, it is situated 7 mi west of Falkirk, and 6 mi northeast of Cumbernauld, adjacent to both the M80 and M876 motorways.
-At the 2011 census, Denny had a resident population of 8,300.
+In 2022, Denny had a population of 9,384.

 History

-Denny is separated from neighbouring village Dunipace by the River Carron.
+Denny is separated from the neighbouring village Dunipace by the River Carron.
 A stone bridge was built over the river in 1825.
 Denny Town House was completed in 1931.
 Until the early 1980s, Denny was a centre for heavy industry, including several iron foundries, brickworks, a coal mine and paper mills.

 The first phase of a £7.6 million regeneration scheme in the town centre was completed in 2017.